-The U.S. Food and Drug Administration (FDA) recognizes that the need for personal protective equipment (PPE), such as surgical masks, surgical and isolation gowns, and surgical suits, may outpace the supply available to healthcare organization during the Coronavirus Disease 2019 (COVID-19) outbreak.
+The U.S. Food and Drug Administration (FDA) recognizes that the need for personal protective equipment (PPE), such as surgical masks, surgical and isolation gowns, and surgical suits (scrubs), may outpace the supply available to health care organizations during the Coronavirus Disease 2019 (COVID-19) outbreak.

-The following conservation strategies for use by healthcare organizations and personnel are categorized for a range of needs and supply levels and are intended to assist healthcare organizations as they determine operating procedures during the COVID-19 outbreak.
+The following conservation strategies for use by health care organizations and personnel are categorized for a range of needs and supply levels and are intended to assist health care organizations as they determine operating procedures during the COVID-19 outbreak.
 These strategies do not cover N95 respirators and are not limited to use in the care of patients infected with COVID-19.
-The FDA’s recommendations are intended to augment, and not intended to replace, specific controls and procedures developed by healthcare organizations, the Centers for Disease Control and Prevention (CDC), or CDC’s Healthcare Infection Control Practices Advisory Committee (HICPAC) to aid in infection prevention and control.
+The FDA’s conservation strategies are intended to augment, and not intended to replace, specific controls and procedures developed by health care organizations, the Centers for Disease Control and Prevention (CDC), or CDC’s Healthcare Infection Control Practices Advisory Committee (HICPAC) to aid in infection prevention and control.

-For surgical masks and gowns, the FDA recommends that healthcare providers follow these strategies based on the supply needs of their healthcare organization.
+For surgical masks and gowns, health care providers follow these strategies based on the supply levels of their health care organization.

-Gowns that are ANSI/AAMI PB70 Level 1 and 2 barrier protection are considered non-surgical isolation gowns.
-Gowns that have ANSI/AAMI PB70 Level 3 and 4 barrier protection and/or can be used for a sterile procedure are considered surgical gowns or surgical isolation gowns.
+Gowns that provide lower level barrier protection, ANSI/AAMI PB70 Level 1 and 2, are considered non-surgical isolation gowns.
+Gowns that provide higher level barrier protection, ANSI/AAMI PB70 Level 3 and 4, are considered surgical gowns or surgical isolation gowns.

 Conventional Capacity Strategies (supply levels are adequate to provide patient care without any change in routine practice)

-- Use FDA-cleared surgical masks and gowns according to labeling and local, state, and federal requirements.
+- Use FDA-cleared surgical masks and gowns according to labeling and federal, state, and local requirements.